Skip to site content

 Diabetes-Related Fact Sheets and Publications

-The documents below provide information about the diabetes and related health conditions in American Indian and Alaska Native (AI/AN) people, the Special Diabetes Program for Indians (SDPI), and Diabetes Prevention/Healthy Heart (DP/HH).
-The IHS Division of Diabetes created or contributed to the these fact sheets and publications.
+These resources provide information about diabetes and related health conditions in American Indian and Alaska Native (AI/AN) people, the Special Diabetes Program for Indians (SDPI), and SDPI Diabetes Prevention/Healthy Heart (DP/HH) programs.
+The IHS Division of Diabetes created or contributed to many of these fact sheets and publications.

 Special Diabetes Program for Indians